bozsahin/cogs579/README.md

 <b>TA</b> Firat Oter

-<b>For registration:</b> I will open the course to COGS students during registration, and to
-all other students during add-drop.
-HOWEVER, TO ATTEND THE FIRST MEETING BEFORE ADD-DROP, PLEASE SEND ME AN EMAIL DETAILING YOUR PROGRAMMING EXPERIENCE AND INTEREST.
-I WILL SEND YOU THE LOCATION AND ONLINE MATERIAL DETAIL.
-It is important to attend the first meeting.

 <b>Catalog Content and Description</b>

 Philosophical questions in the practice of computer science: what is a computer; what kind of science is computer science; what are the terms of computationalist explanations; are digital and analog computers different in kind; does nature compute? computers and exploration; ethics of computers with or without human in the loop; meta-activity of programming; paradigms of thinking in computer science.